 A short time into my journey to my healthy 40s, I realized the importance of creating a habit (and maintaining it).
 And since I had never really succeeded in the past, I decided that the moment had arrived to begin some research on the topic.

 What’s a habit

-This is how I came in contact with The Power of Habit by Charles Duhigg, which was a complete revelation.
+This is how I found out about the book The Power of Habit by Charles Duhigg, which was a complete revelation.

 - The sign: that which informs the brain what habit to use.

 - The routine: that which we do physically, mentally, or emotionally.

 - The reward: that which informs our brain if it is worth remembering this loop in the future.

 The sign that unleashes a routine is the same one which makes us long for the reward.
 So we know that a habit has formed once the same loop keeps repeating itself and generates that anticipation and desire.

 Fortunately, it is.
 Habits can be changed, substituted or ignored.
 The good news is that once a habit has been changed, or a new one has been incorporated, it won’t be hard to maintain it because the brain will go on autopilot.

 When I started with my challenge, I only thought about changing the habits which weighed me down.